The UDRS System (Umpire Decision Review System)

 How it is used?

-At the start of each innings every team is awarded two chances to review any umpiring decision.
+At the start of each innings, every team is awarded two chances to review an umpiring decision.
 Both batting and fielding team has only two reviews per innings.
 If any side wants to review any decision they indicate it to on-field umpires by signaling a "T" with hands.
 The captain of the fielding team is eligible to make a review call.
-The batsman declared "out" by umpire can make a review call from batting side.
+The batsman declared "out" by the umpire can make a review call from the batting side.
 Both sides have 10 seconds time to make a call or challenge after the original decision was made.

-UDRS system has no doubt increased the overall quality of the game and will help a lot in all the future matches where most of the times balance of whole match is depending upon umpire's decision.
+UDRS system has no doubt increased the overall quality of the game and will help a lot in all the future matches where most of the time balance of the whole match is depending upon the umpire's decision.